-In this area of study studanding of the chosen outdoor environment and analyse how this environment is impacted upon by human user groups.
+In this area of study students will develop an understanding of the chosen outdoor environment and will analyse how this environment is impacted upon by human user groups.
 Students will plan for their outdoor experience and peer lead the experience with their peers.
 During the experience they will analyse the impacts of other users and themselves on the outdoor environment and investigate ways to reduce this and promote sustainable interactions.
 As a result of this outdoor experience investigation, students will suggest changes to the management of users in their chosen outdoor environment and work to promote sustainable interactions into the future.